 Experiment 4 tested the effect of two factors related to a speaker's native language on their L2 English fluency scoring.
 Both tested factors showed measurable effects on the correlation between the model's scores and the speaker's onset age, explaining the difference in coefficient values between Spanish - which has effects from both features - and Farsi, which has neither.
-From this limited experiment, German - similar to English but not in the dataset - had a higher coefficient value than Korean, which was in the dataset but not 'close' to English.
-However, the difference was not significant enough to conclude any potential effect of hierarchy or the nature of their interaction.
+From this limited experiment, German - similar to English but not in the dataset - had a higher coefficient value than Korean, which was in the dataset but not "close "to English.
+When testing for interaction effects, both factors had similar coefficients, but the presence of the language in the dataset seemed to have a higher effect on the fairness of the model than the similarity to English.